benediktschmitt/emsm/docs/source/index.rst

 *   **Easy to extend**

-    Extend the EMSM with a simple plugin and benefit from Pythons great standard library.
+    Extend the EMSM with a simple plugin and benefit from Python's great standard library.

 Collaboration